Hep C tests and treatment

 Why testing is a “must”

-Should you get tested?Take this simple quiz to find out if you’re at risk for Hep C.
+Find out if you should get testedTake this simple quiz to find out if you’re at risk for Hep C.

 Fast facts about Hep C testing